-A botnet is a network of compromised hosts that are remotely controlled by a master (aka botmaster).
-Different types of botnets have been created to perform various malicious tasks such as spreading spam, conducting Distributed Denial of Service (DDOS) attacks, identity theft or simply taking advantage of victims' computational resources [1].
-Hence, with the high reported infection rate, the vast range of illegal activities and powerful comebacks, botnets are one of the main threats against the cyber security.
+BOTNET is a network of compromised hosts that are remotely controlled by a master (aka botmaster).
+Different types of botnets have been created to perform various malicious tasks such as spreading spam, conducting distributed denial-ofservice (DDoS) attacks, identity theft, or simply taking advantage of victims' computational resources [1].
+Hence, with the high reported infection rate, the vast range of illegal activities, and powerful comebacks, botnets are one of the main threats against cyber security.

-The communication scheme is the main characteristic of the botnet architecture which evolved over time to enhance botnet functionality and avoid botnet classification (detection) systems.
-In the architecture, compromised bots interact with the Command and Control (C&C) server to receive the instructions of the master.
+The communication scheme is the main characteristic of the botnet architecture, which evolved over time to enhance botnet functionality and avoid botnet classification (detection) systems.
+In the architecture, compromised bots interact with the command and control (C&C) server to receive the instructions of the master.
 Until 2003, the Internet Relay Chat (IRC) protocol was the most common botnet communication protocol using centralized topology [2].
-In the botnet arms race, security systems adapted to use solutions (such as firewalls) to block ports such as IRC ports or to perform content analysis/filtering which can reveal botnets communication information.
-Since 2003, not only botnets have started to use more ubiquitous protocols such as Hyper Text Transfer Protocol (HTTP) and Domain Name System (DNS) as well as a decentralized topology such as Peer-to-Peer (P2P), but also they have started to employ techniques such as fluxing and encryption to avoid detection.
+In the botnet arms race, security systems adapted to use solutions (such as firewalls) to block ports such as IRC ports or to perform content analysis/filtering, which can reveal botnets communication information.
+Since 2003, not only botnets have started to use more ubiquitous at http://ieeexplore.ieee.org.
+Digital Object Identifier 10.1109/JSYST.2014.2364743 protocols such as HTTP and DNS and a decentralized topology such as peer-to-peer (P2P) but they also have started to employ techniques such as fluxing and encryption to avoid detection.
 Therefore, identifying the botnets and detecting them have become very challenging.